-2.1 Anti-clockwise spherical coordinate system 10 2.2 Measurement setup for the ITA-HRTF database.
+2.1 Anti-clockwise spherical coordinate system [8] 10 2.2 Measurement setup for the ITA-HRTF database.
 A dummy head is rotated on a turn table to achieve varying measurement angles relative to the fixed speaker arc.
-Taken from [13] 14 2.3 Left ear and right ear HRIRs of the KEMAR mannequin from SADIE II Database [14] for 4 azimuths on the horizontal plane 16 2.4 Left ear and right ear HRTF magnitude responses of the KEMAR mannequin from SADIE II Database [14] for 4 azimuths on the horizontal plane 17 2.5 A left ear HRIR and its minimum-phase version 18 2.6 KEMAR mannequin ITDs estimated with Nam et al. technique [20] for the horizontal plane 19 2.7 Spherical coordinate system used, as illustrated in [30] 22 2.8 Projection of several real spherical harmonic functions onto the surface of the sphere.
-As order n increases, the inclusion of more SHs permit higher spatial resolution during decomposition of functions such as HRTFs.
-From [32] 24 2.9 Dependence of the point of decay of the spherical Bessel function $j_n(ks)$ on n for a few values of ks , shown on the vertically shifted curves.
-From [33] 26 2.10 Bilinear interpolation of the four closest involves a weighted averaging of the HRIRs/HRTFs that construct the vertices of the rectangle surrounding the query angle.
-From $[47]$ 30 2.11 FFT-Based running convolution incorporating the Overlap-Save method for real-time FIR filtering.
-From [51].
+Taken from $[15]$ 14 2.3 Left ear and right ear HRIRs of the KEMAR mannequin from SADIE II Database [16] for 4 azimuths on the horizontal plane from a radius of 1.2m.
+16 2.4 Left ear and right ear HRTF magnitude responses of the KEMAR mannequin from SADIE II Database [16] for 4 azimuths on the horizontal plane 17 2.5 A left ear HRIR and its minimum-phase version 18 2.6 KEMAR mannequin ITDs estimated with Nam et al. technique $[23]$ for the horizontal plane.
+19 2.7 Spherical coordinate system used, as illustrated in [8] 22 2.8 Projection of several real spherical harmonic functions onto the surface of the sphere.
+As order $n$ increases, the inclusion of more SHs permit higher spatial resolution during decomposition of functions such as HRTFs.
+From [34].
+24 2.9 Dependence of the point of decay of the spherical Bessel function $j_n(ks)$ on $n$ for a few values of $ks$ , shown on the vertically shifted curves.
+From [35] 26 2.10 Bilinear interpolation of the four closest involves a weighted averaging of the HRIRs/HRTFs that construct the vertices of the rectangle surrounding $% \mathcal{A}$ the query angle.
+From $[49]$ 30 2.11 FFT-Based running convolution incorporating the Overlap-Save method for real-time FIR filtering.
+From [7].
 33